hvasbath/beat/docs/examples/FFI_static.rst

 ======
 The upper and lower bounds of the two prior variables can be adjusted to reduce the solution space (slip parameters [m]).
 For the L'aquila earthquake it is highly unlikely to have 6 meters of slip, which is simply the default parameter.
 A maximum slip of 2 meters in slip parallel direction may be more reasonable.
 In order to be able to sample the zero value at the lower bound it is necessary to allow for some backslip- ergo negative *uparr*; here 0.1 might be a reasonable choice.

-To also allow for variable rake angles accross the fault we may want to allow some rake perpendicular slip.
+To also allow for variable rake angles across the fault we may want to allow some rake perpendicular slip.
 Here the lower and upper bounds should be set to -1. and 1., respectively.

 .. note:: In order to fix a variable at a certain value, the lower and upper bounds as well as the testvlue need to be set to the same value.